 - Hold a master’s degree or higher from a regionally accredited postsecondary educational institution in the subject content area in which the applicant seeks to be licensed.

-- Successfully complete the required content area testing & (after February 10, 2014) the appropriate pedagogy testing.
+- Successfully complete the required content area testing corresponding to the major of your master's degree & the secondary pedagogy test (Test #006 - Secondary Education).
 Please see the Teacher Testing website for more information.

-- Provide evidence of valid adult CPR/Heimlich Maneuver certification.
+- Provide evidence of valid adult CPR/AED/Heimlich maneuver certification.